ISO14155:2020 Good Clinical Practice in Medical Device Studies

 - Documentation and quality control of study data

 The modules are continuously updated to the most current legal regulations and trends (no liability assumed).
-Each module consists of a video presentation of approx. 45 minutes followed by a multiple choice test which must [nbsp]be passed.
+Each module consists of a video presentation of approx. 45 minutes followed by a multiple choice test which must be passed.
 The test consists of 15 questions that will be generated randomly from a pool of 40 - 60 questions.
 After each failed test, the attendees receive a new set of 15 random questions, 80% of which need to be answered correctly to pass.
 Three test repeats are possible after which the attendee must start the module presentation again from the beginning.
 The individual modules can only be processed in the order of module 1-8.
 After completing all modules and tests, the attendees can print the training certificate independently.
-The certificate contains all topics required by the Ethics Committees and Competent Authorities to prove the qualification of clinical research staff according to ICH GCP.
+The certificate contains all topics required by the Ethics Committees and Competent Authorities to prove the qualification of clinical research staff according to ISO 14155.

 All training modules within a training course must be completed within two months.
 If the two-month period has expired and the eight questionnaires have not been answered correctly, the online training must be restarted.